-- Medical experience, through internships, chaplaincies, volunteering, shadowing or employment are required.
-While research can be useful for some, it does not give clinical medical experience.
-Continuous commitment to obtaining experience in medicine is required and should be started in the beginning of sophomore year for student planning to go straight into medical school. - Community Service: Service to the community throughout college is desired.
-This may also be a medical experience but should show service to others (face to face best).
+- Medical experience, through internships, volunteering, shadowing or employment is required.
+While research is an incredibly valuable experience, it does not provide clinical experience.
+Continuous commitment to obtaining experience in medicine is required and should be started in the beginning of sophomore year for students planning to go straight into medical school. - Community Service: Service to the community throughout college is desired.
+This may also be a medical experience but should show service to others(face to face best).
 Continuous service throughout college is highly suggested.